-New Mexico is trying to do its part by establishing new rules for teenage drivers.
-In 2000, the state passed the Graduated Driver's Licensing (GDL) law.
+New Mexico is trying to do its part by establishing new rules for teenage drivers by passing the Graduated Driver's Licensing (GDL) law.
 The purpose of this law is to make sure that teens gain adequate experience behind the wheel before they are given full driving rights.

-Anyone under the age of 18 who wants to apply for a learner's permit must complete three stages before earning a full license.
+Anyone under 18 years old who wants to apply for a learner's permit must complete three stages before earning a full license.
 In addition to the GDL law, New Mexico has issued a curfew for teenage drivers between midnight and 5 a.m.
 However, there are work, religious, and emergency exemptions to this curfew.